vinegarhq/vinegar/README.md

 env:
   foo: bar
 ```
-By default, [RCO](https://github.com/L8X/Roblox-Client-Optimizer) FFlags will be installed automatically.
+By default, [RCO](https://github.com/L8X/Roblox-Client-Optimizer) FFlags will be installed automatically, and rbxfpsunlocker will be disabled by default.

 # Why RCO?
 Credits to [L8X](https://github.com/L8X), RCO's FFlags optimizes Roblox's performance, caching, and textures whilst removing the FPS Unlock without the need for rbxfpsunlocker.